Michal-Szczepaniak/thinkpad-w530-olkb/README.md

 There are pins for connecting Framework touchpad, if you go this route, just wire them to the test pads on the Framework's touchpad and that's it.

+There's hole for a keyboard mounting screw, M2x20 and use a nut to hold it down but don't overtighten it!

+Oh also cake the bottom in electrical tape and make sure there are no pointy solder points, otherwise it will short out on the aluminum case which is less than ideal.

+As of now the space above keyboard is not covered by anything which is KIIIIIIINDA sketchy but can be covered with electrical tape or simple 3D print.
+If you don't use the hole for usb cable that one can also be covered via electrical tape.

 # BOM

 - FPC 6PIN 0.5mm pitch, same side